lukeed/dimport/readme.md

 This means the two scripts can live side-by-side without loading your application twice!<br>
 Finally, the _same_ application file (`bundle.js`) can be used, despite the `module`-vs-`nomodule` choice.

-You will also notice that the scripts had a `data-main=""` attribute.<br>
+You will also notice that the scripts have a `data-main=""` attribute.<br>
-This the path to _your application_ or _your ESM-containing file_ you wish to load universally.
+This the path to _your application_ or _your ESM-containing file_ you wish to load.

 Once `dimport` has loaded, it circles back and see that its `<script/>` caller also wants it to load a file.<br>
 Alternatively, `dimport` can load an inline script from its caller!